 For instance, if your spouse is being quiet when you talk, it doesn’t mean he doesn’t care about you.
 He may be concentrating hard, preoccupied with his own stress, or nervous about how to respond.
 When you think of your spouse as emotionally separate than you, then his or her behavior doesn’t define your self-worth.
 In this way, you don’t need to protect yourself and are more open to learning about your spouse.

 Most people will ebb and flow between how much time you want to spend with yourself and how much time you want in solitude.
 If you are wanting to be closer to your spouse, then move toward your spouse.
 Reach out without pressuring your mate to respond.

 Join them in their activity or join them in the same room with your own activity/task.
 Instead of waiting on your spouse to move toward you, move toward him or her.
 And definitely, move toward your spouse instead of complaining about what your spouse doesn’t do anymore.

 How can you be more emotionally intimate with your spouse?

-If you are tired of feeling like roommates with your spouse, schedule a free 15 minute phone session to learn how to renew your intimacy with your spouse.
+If you are tired of feeling like roommates with your spouse, schedule a free 15-minute phone session to learn how to renew your confidence in relating with your spouse.
 Marci Payne, MA, LPC offers individual and marriage counseling in Independence MO (near Blue Springs and Lee’s Summit MO.
 She helps men and women who are struggling in their relationships find better ways to connect even if there is only one spouse in the therapy room.

 Photo Credit: “Love is being stupid together” by Nattu